Galois groups of random polynomials over the rational function field: Abstract

 \section{Abstract}

 For a fixed prime power $q$ and natural number $d$ we consider a random polynomial with $a_i$ drawn uniformly and independently at random from the set of all polynomials in $\F_q[t]$ of degree $\le d$.
 We show that with probability tending to 1 as $n\to\infty$ the Galois group $G_f$ of $f$ over $\F_q(t)$ is isomorphic to $S_{n-k}\times C$, where $C$ is cyclic, $k$ and $|C|$ are small quantities with a simple explicit dependence on $f$.
 As a corollary we deduce that $\P(G_f=S_n\,|\,f\mbox{ irreducible})\to 1$ as $n\to\infty$.
-Thus we are able to overcome the $S_n$ versus $A_n$ ambiguity in the most natural small box random polynomial model over $\F_q[t]$, which has not been achieved over $\Z$ so far.
+Thus we are able to overcome the $S_n$ versus $A_n$ ambiguity in the most natural restricted coefficients random polynomial model over $\F_q[t]$, which has not been achieved over $\Z$ so far.

-\section{introduction}
+\section{Introduction}

 Consider a random polynomial with each $a_i$ drawn uniformly and independently from $\{1,\ldots,H\}$.
 The question of how often such a polynomial is reducible or has a Galois group $G_f$ smaller than $S_n$ has been widely studied (along with variations where the coefficients are taken from $\{-H,\ldots,H\}$ or other distributions).
-The two main regimes considered in the literature are when we fix $n$ and take $H\to\infty$, called the \emph{large box model} (or the fixed degree model), and when we fix $H$ and take $n\to\infty$, called the \emph{small box model} (or the restricted coefficients model).
+The two main regimes considered in the literature are when we fix $n$ and take $H\to\infty$, called the \emph{large box model} (or the fixed degree model), and when we fix $H$ and take $n\to\infty$, called the \emph{restricted coefficients model}.

 In the large box model it was shown by van der Waerden \cite{VDW36} that $\lim_{H\to\infty}\P(G_f\neq S_n)=0$, and he conjectured that in fact $\P(G_f\neq S_n)=O(H^{-1})$ as $H\to\infty$.
 After a series of incremental results due to Knobloch \cite{Kno55}, Gallagher \cite{Gal73}, Dietmann \cite{Die12,Die12a}, Chow-Dietmann \cite{ChDi23} and Anderson et al \cite{AGLLS23} the conjecture was finally established by Bhargava \cite{Bha21_}, who was able to treat the remaining most difficult case of $G_f=A_n$ (the alternating group).
-Van der Waerden also made the more precise conjecture $\P(G_f\neq S_n,S_{n-1})=o(H^{-1})$, which is still open.
+Van der Waerden also made the more precise conjecture $\P(G_f\neq S_n,S_{n-1})=o(H^{-1})$, which remains open.
 Here once again the remaining case is to show that $\P(G_f=A_n)=o(H^{-1})$ (except for $n=7,8$ where additional cases remain).
+For $\P(G_f\neq S_n,A_n)$ an improved bound was obtained by Lemke-Oliver \cite[Corollary 1.3]{Lem23_2}.
+For recent results on the related problem of counting number fields of fixed degree and Galois group ordered by discriminant see \cite{ChDi23a_1, Lem23_2, Lem24_1}.